onlyjazz/flask-anomaly-detection/README.md

 ## HOW-TO run
 - cd v1
-- export FLASK_APP=server.py
 - flask run -h localhost -p 5101

 You should get this:
- * Serving Flask app "server.py"
+ * Serving Flask app "app.py"
  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.
    Use a production WSGI server instead.